-Instant expert: 2018 FIFA World Cup | CBC Sports
+What you need to know about the teams in the 2018 FIFA World Cup | CBC Sports

 Yes, it's time for the 2018 World Cup — now with 100 per cent more Vladimir Putin!

-While it may be the most popular game on earth, that doesn't mean everyone watching the action from Russia is a soccer expert — and that may include you.
+While it may be the most popular game on Earth, that doesn't mean everyone watching the action from Russia is a soccer expert — and that may include you.

-No worries, we're here to help with some easily digestible, bare-bones info on each of the tournament's 32 teams — including a "ludicrous display of knowledge" (hat tip to The IT Crowd) — to get you sounding like you know what you're talking about (even if you don't).
+No worries.
+We're here to help with some easily digestible, bare-bones info on each of the tournament's 32 teams — including a "ludicrous display of knowledge" (hat tip to The IT Crowd) — to get you sounding like you know what you're talking about (even if you don't).

 Before we get to the teams themselves, here's a quick breakdown of the format of this tournament, which kicks off Thursday with host Russia taking on Saudi Arabia: